Blurt is a social blockchain and a decentralized, cryptocurrency-based blogging platform launched on the 4th of July 2020.

-Just like Hive, Blurt is a hard fork of the Steem blockchain that seeks to keep all of the good things of its parent and sister blockchains and few to none of their weaknesses.
+Like Hive, Blurt is a hard fork of the Steem blockchain that seeks to keep all the good things of its parent and sister blockchains and few to none of their weaknesses.

-As stated above, on July 4th, 2020, a new Steem hard fork occurred that gave birth to the Blurt blockchain and a new cryptocurrency called BLURT.
+As stated above, on July 4, 2020, a new Steem hard fork gave birth to the Blurt blockchain and a new cryptocurrency called BLURT.

-This means that if you held STEEM you have been airdropped 1 BLURT for every 1 STEEM token that you held at the time.
+This means that if you held STEEM, you have been airdropped 1 BLURT for every 1 STEEM token you held.

 So, for example, if you had 2000 STEEM coins as of when the snapshot of the Steem blockchain was taken — May 20, 2020 — you will automatically be credited with 2000 BLURT coins.

 Yes!
-You can call it free money — because that’s exactly what it is — But that’s a story for another time.
+You can call it free money — because that’s precisely what it is — But that’s a story for another time.

-Why Was a Fork Necessary — Just to create new free money?
+Why Was a Fork Necessary — To create new free money?

 Usually, every blockchain hard fork happens because some person or group of people believe they have a better idea and can do better than the existing system.

-Being part of the existing community, these members could just submit a proposal(s) that the community will vote on, and decide whether to implement or not.
+Being part of the precise community, these members could submit a proposal(s) that the community will vote on and decide whether to implement

-What happens is that, when these change-makers cannot get the community to implement their “important” solutions for a better blockchain/community, they opt to forge their own path.
+What happens is that when these change-makers cannot get the community to implement their “important” solutions for a better blockchain/community, they opt to forge their path.

-Most dissents go for the former — forking — because it’s obviously easier and faster, to get started and running.
+Most dissents go for the former — forking — because it’s easier and faster to get started and running.

 But then, what are the main reasons for Blurt forking the Steem blockchain?